 SWEET PLANTAIN QUARTET: Eddie is a founding member of Sweet Plantain Quartet, his primary project.
 The quartet's diverse, genre-blurring repertoire features his original compositions and arrangements of Latin American composers.
 Sweet Plantain has performed internationally in concert tours of Russia, Sweden, and the Mediterranean, recorded for film, and held teaching residencies throughout the United States — from Texas to Alaska to The Bronx.

-LATIN MUSIC: Eddie toured for many years in Grammy Award-winning, salsa singer Marc Anthony's band, doubling on trombone and as violin soloist.
+LATIN MUSIC: Eddie toured for many years with Grammy Award-winning, salsa singer Marc Anthony, doubling on trombone and as violin soloist.
 He is a founding member of Los Hacheros and proud member of the legendary charanga ban, Orquesta Broadway.
 His extensive background in Latin music includes performances with Pedrito Martinez at Central Park's Summer Stage and with reggaeton star Don Omar at Madison Square Garden, and national tours with Sonia de Los Santos, performing Latin American family music for young audiences.

-JAZZ: Eddie has played with The Hudson Jazz Ensemble, The Carnegie Hall Jazz Band, Jon Faddis, Joe Zawinul, and Victor Jones, among other greats, including shows at NYC's famed Birdland and Blue Note jazz clubs.
+JAZZ: Eddie has played with The Hudson Jazz Ensemble, The Carnegie Hall Jazz Band, Jon Faddis, Joe Zawinul, and Victor Jones, including shows at NYC's famed Birdland and Blue Note jazz clubs.

-CLASSICAL: Eddie has performed alongside world famous opera star Susan Graham and with The Harrisburg Symphony, The Queens Philharmonic, The Sphinx Symphony, Saint Martins of Tours Symphony Orchestra, and The Carpentier String Quartet.
+CLASSICAL: Eddie has performed with The Harrisburg Symphony Orchestra, The Queens Philharmonic, The Sphinx Symphony, Saint Martins of Tours Symphony Orchestra, and with Carpentier String Quartet.

 TEACHER: Eddie formerly directed a strings music program for St. Ignatius middle school in The Bronx and currently instructs private students at all levels.
 For five years he mentored teenage musicians from NYC public schools through a partnership with Tony Bennett's nonprofit organization, Exploring the Arts.

 FILM: In his free time, Eddie pursues film projects with his wife and collaborator, Karin Venegas.
-Their documentary Unafraid: Voices from the Crime Victims Treatment Center, which features Eddie's original music and cinematography, has screened in numerous film festivals throughout the U.S. and is now distributed by Women Make Movies.
+Their documentary Unafraid: Voices from the Crime Victims Treatment Center, featuring Eddie's original music, screened in numerous film festivals throughout the U.S. and is now distributed by Women Make Movies.